Therapy

 Now Insel says, “I spent 13 years at NIMH really pushing on neuroscience… and when I look back on that I realize that while I think I succeeded in getting lots of cool papers published by cool scientists at fairly large costs—I think $20 billion—I don’t think we moved the needle in reducing suicide, reducing hospitalizations, improving recovery for the tens of millions of people who have mental illness.
 I hold myself accountable for that.”

 No, they did not move the needle.
-That $20 billion gamble with taxpayer money did not improve the mental health of one single person.
+That $20 billion gamble with taxpayer money did not improve the mental health of even a single person.
 Despite endless promises, there is no biological test for any mental health condition.
 There are no new or better treatments.
 But, hey, what’s $20 billion among friends?

 Can psychology define for itself what we treat and how we treat it, instead of forcing ourselves into misshapen slots defined for us by healthcare systems and health insurance companies?